eezstreet/SWATEliteForce/README.md

 # TABLE OF CONTENTS #
 1. How to Install
-2. How to play in Multiplayer
-3. Changes, Summarized
+2. Changes, Summarized
-4. Known Issues
+3. Known Issues
-5. Other Minor Changes
+4. Other Minor Changes
   - Gameplay
   - GUI
   - Equipment
   - Mission Changes
-6. Version History
+5. Version History
-7. Credits
+6. Credits
-8. License
+7. License

 # HOW TO INSTALL #
 Copy the folder containing this folder (SEF) into your SWAT 4 directory (the one containing Content and ContentExpansion).